-The user needs to browse a series multiple images in a high resolution.
+The user needs to browse a collection of high quality images

 A gallery consists of multiple images that can be browsed one by one by navigating between them.
 Only one image is viewed at a time.
-Often, several different options for navigating the gallery is provided in order to accomodate several different browsing behaviors of the different kinds of users browsing the gallery.
-Similar to almost all galleries is stating the context the current image image being views as in “Image 2 out of 18 images”, the shorter “2 out of 18”, or merely “2/18”.
+Often, several different options for navigating the gallery is provided in order to accommodate several different browsing behaviors of the different kinds of users browsing the gallery.
+It is common for a gallery to display the context the current image image being views as in “Image 2 out of 18 images”, the shorter “2 out of 18”, or merely “2/18”.

 Thumbnails allow the user to find out where he or she is in the gallery: the context of the current image.
 Thumbnails also provide a great way to keep the user in the flow of going to the next image; if the image seems interesting in thumbnail mode it might be worth a click from the user’s perspective.

-Listing the gallery images as numbers allow for quick navigation.
+Listing the gallery images as numbers allows for quick navigation.
 Highlight the current image to let the user know where he or she is in the gallery: the context of the current image.

 Galleries (or slideshows) work in one of two ways: either they switch automatically from image to image after a set time interval, or buttons and other navigation elements are provided to let the user browse through images manually.
 Some galleries provide pause buttons and thus provides a mix between the two.

 1 Slideshows In Web Design: When And How To Use Them by Matt Cronin at smashingmagazine.com